Thijzert123/client-plus/README.md

 _Note: a few mods are (partially) server-side or require a server with the same mod (such as Simple Voice Chat).
 They are still included because they can be very useful in singleplayer or are very well known and installed on a lot of servers._

 ## Mod information
 All the mods, resource packs and shaders have been carefully selected.
-If you have an issue of any kinds, or if you have recommendations or feature requests, feel free to [open an issue](https://github.com/Thijzert123/client-plus/issues).
+If you have an issue of any kinds, or if you have recommendations or feature requests, feel free to [open an issue on GitHub](https://github.com/Thijzert123/client-plus/issues).

 This is all the content in the modpack, including mods, resource packs and shaders and their dependencies:
 |                                      Name                                      |1.21.1|1.21.3|